-VA Leaf (Cloud) Assessing maintains an approved ATO, which are reviewed on a scheduled basis.
-As of this writing, the most recent ATO was granted on February 17, 2022 and will be reviewed before February 17, 2025
+The Secretary of the VA has authority to prescribe all rules and regulations which are necessary or appropriate to carry out the laws administered by the department.
+Title 38, United States Code, VA Leaf (Cloud) Assessing maintains an approved ATO, which are reviewed on a scheduled basis.
+As of this writing, the most recent ATO was granted on February 04, 2025, and will be reviewed before February 04, 2026.